-This policy links to the following policies [outline any links to other relevant policies you have]:
+This policy links to the following policies: Accessibility Plan Child protection and safeguarding policy Curriculum policy Assessment, Teaching and Learning policy RSE policy

-Accessibility Plan

-Child protection and safeguarding policy

-Curriculum policy

-Assessment, Teaching and Learning Policy

 6. Monitoring and review

 This policy, the information included, and its implementation will be monitored by the proprietorial board and reviewed annually.